deadmau915/OO_Programming_PHP/README.md

 6. (class_11) Inheritance
     - How implement inheritance using the keyword "extends"
     - How prevent overriding and inheritance using the keyword "final"

+7. (TDD_Project) Test-Driven Development
+    - Using PHPUnit to build a small example of how use TDD practice